rhodyapps/Comsc210-React-TicTacToe-Game-Example/README.md

 and some starter code for index.js and index.css the remaining branches (part2 thru the last part) show how the code evolves to a complete game.

+Clone the repo, in VS Code cd to the directory where you cloned the app.
+Run: npm install
+Run: npm start

 It is best to follow the tutorial from start to finish using your own repository and using this as a reference if you get stuck.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).